sparkflows/sparkflows-docs/docs/operations/performance/server-processes.rst

 Helper Processes
 ++++

 The Fire Server spawns helper processes.
-These can be Java/Scala processes or Pythong processes.
+These can be Java/Scala processes or Python processes.

-By default fire maximum and minimum memory allocated is ``-Xmx2548m -Xms1356m``
+By default fire maximum and minimum memory allocated is ``-Xmx2548m -Xms1356m``.

-you can increase maximum to ``-Xmx4096m``
+You can increase maximum to ``-Xmx4096m``.

-above parameter can be updated in ``run-fire.sh`` and restrt the Fire server
+Above parameter can be updated in ``run-fire.sh`` and restrt the Fire server.

 ::